Anthony Panizzi: Escape to England and subsequent career as a librarian

 In May 1823, Panizzi moved to England, becoming a British subject in 1832.
 Upon his arrival in London, Italian poet in exile Ugo Foscolo gave him a letter of introduction to Liverpool banker William Roscoe and he moved to that city, where he made a meagre living teaching Italian.
-In 1826 Panizzi met lawyer and political figure Henry Brougham and helped him in a difficult abduction case; when Brougham became Lord Chancellor of England, he obtained for Panizzi the Professorship of Italian at the newly founded London University (now University College London), and later a post of "Extra-Assistant-Keeper" at the British Museum Library.
+In 1826 Panizzi met lawyer and political figure Henry Brougham and helped him in a difficult abduction case; when Brougham became Lord Chancellor of England, he obtained for Panizzi the Professorship of Italian at the newly founded London University (now University College London).
+He then held the post of "Extra-Assistant-Keeper" at the British Museum Library.
 Panizzi held a string of posts there: first Assistant Librarian (1831–1837), then Keeper of Printed Books (1837–1856) and finally Principal Librarian (1856–1866).
 For his extraordinary services as a librarian, in 1869 he was knighted by Queen Victoria, becoming a Knight Commander of the Order of the Bath.

 The British Museum library was the national library of the United Kingdom in all but name.
 During Panizzi's tenure as Keeper of Printed Books its holdings increased from 235,000 to 540,000 volumes, making it the largest library in the world at the time.
 Its famous circular Reading Room was designed and built by architect Sydney Smirke from a sketch drawn by Panizzi.
 The new reading room opened in 1857.
-The British Museum library formed the bulk of what became the British Library in 1973 and the "Round" Reading Room was in use until 1997 when the Library moved to its current site at St. Pancras.
+The British Museum library formed the bulk of what became the British Library in 1973 and the "Round" Reading Room was in use until 1997 when the Library moved to its current site at St Pancras.

 During his tenure at the Library, Panizzi was embroiled in many controversies.
+Notably Frederic Madden, Keeper of Manuscripts, opposed the appointment of Panizzi.

-His appointment as Keeper of Printed Books was met with criticism due to Panizzi's Italian origin: some felt an Englishman should be in charge of the national institution.
+Panizzi's appointment as Keeper of Printed Books was met with criticism due to Panizzi's Italian origin: some felt an Englishman should be in charge of the national institution.
 Other sources state it was because he had been "seen in the streets of London selling white mice."